andreaalessandretti/VirtualArena/README.md

 ```
 ### Ex 02: Output Feedback and EKF
-Here, the previous example is extended by simulating that only the position of the unicycle is availavle and designing an Extended Kalman Filter to estimate its sate.
+Here, the previous example is extended by making available only the position of the unicycle and designing an Extended Kalman Filter to estimate its sate.

 In order to define an output of the system, we can use the parameter `OutputEquation` in the definition of the system.